kserve/kserve/docs/samples/README.md

 Batching individual inference requests can be important as most of ML/DL frameworks are optimized for batch requests.
 In cases where the services receive heavy load of requests, its advantageous to batch the requests.
 This allows for maximally utilizing the CPU/GPU compute resource, but user needs to carefully perform enough tests to find optimal batch size and analyze the traffic patterns before enabling the batch inference.
-Kserve injects a batcher sidecar so it can work with any model server deployed on Kserve, you can read more from this [example](./batcher).
+KServe injects a batcher sidecar so it can work with any model server deployed on KServe, you can read more from this [example](./batcher).

 ### Request/Response Logger
-Kserve supports logging your inference request/response by injecting a sidecar alongside with your model server.
+KServe supports logging your inference request/response by injecting a sidecar alongside with your model server.

 | Feature  | Examples |
 | ------------- | ------------- |